motopress/mp-timetable/readme.txt

 * Ability to add event tags and categories
 * Ability to display the events by the appropriate categories
 * Hour measure to be displayed in the left timetable column to show more accurate duration of each activity (event)
-* Several filter styles: drop-down list and tabs
+* Event calendar WordPress plugin with several filter styles: drop-down list and tabs
 * Option to display/hide 'All Events' view mode, hours column and empty rows
 * Customizable event parameters (title, time, subtitle, etc.) and the ability to display only preferable ones in the timetable
-* Featured images for individual events
+* Featured images for individual events in the events calendar
 * Opportunity to set event URL to link it any external website
 * Text align options for event blocks
 * Unique IDs for multiple timetables on a single page
 * Color settings for background, background hover, text, and text hover
-* Export/import of your data
+* Export/import of your events plugin WordPress data

-Timetable can be added to Elementor, Divi, Beaver or any other builder via shortcode.
-Plugin provides Timetable block for Gutenberg.
+Using this WordPress calendar plugin, a timetable can be added to Elementor, Divi, Beaver or any other builder via shortcode.
+The calendar events plugin provides Timetable block for Gutenberg.

 Proud developers of Timetable plugin and the biggest set of blocks for Gutenberg - [Getwid WordPress Blocks](https://wordpress.org/plugins/getwid/).